 Performance Requirements

+Performance requirements are in three catagories: 1) the time required to associate (association latency); 2) the number of devices attempting to associate at any one time (the rate of entry into a BSS); and 3) the total number of STAs that may be associated at any one time (this may or may not be important to TGai but will be considered until it is determined to not be a requirements parameter).

+The total number of STAs that are already associated (as opposed to those in the process of associating) will be referred to as the BSS population (or simply “population”).

+.

+Association Latency

-The purpose of TGai is to greatly shorten the time required to establish a BSS (association).
-The time requirements also apply to the hand-over from one AP to the next.
+The purpose of TGai is to greatly shorten the time required for a STA to associate with a BSS .
+This is the association latency.
+The time requirements also apply to the hand-over from one AP to the next and for the purposes of defining requirements this will be considered the same as association latency.
 The primary performance requirements to be defined are those relating to completing this process.
 The previously defined Use Cases will be used to derive this requirement.

-The time requirements are driven by two factors, first is the speed at which a mobile STA is moving (with the size of the communications zone being a secondary factor), the second is the frequency of STAs entering a communication zone.
-The total number of STAs within a zone is not relevant to 11ai.

-Speed of Operation

 For pedestrian Use Cases, the majority of scenarios are of the pedestrians walking.
 Average walking speed (measured in Lower Manhattan) is 1.1 to 1.43 meters per second (3.6 to 4.7 feet per second).
 Interestingly, headphone listeners walk faster than normal, tourists and people over 65 are the slowest.
 For determining association latency requirements, we can assume that the mobile pedestrian STA takes 0.6993 seconds to travel a meter.
 If association is required and any application data is to be transferred before the person has travelled one meter (it is assumed that this is a reasonable requirement), then there is a need for a latency of 0.7 seconds or less.
 It is assumed that under these scenarios, this translates to an association requirement of less than 0.6 seconds.
+There was no Use Case scenario that indicated a need for association to occur in less time than it takes to walk one pace, thus this is considered the worst case, and thus bounding, latency requirement for Use Cases involving pedestrian.

 For vehicles, the normal speeds are not critical to requirements, it is the maximum expected that are important.
 With the exception of the unlimited speed limits on sections of the German Autobahn, the normal maximum speed limits around the world are in the range of 100 to 130 kph.
 There will always be some fraction of vehicles that exceed the limit, so actual speeds will be higher.
 There is the need to ensure, especially with toll collection, that a vehicle cannot avoid paying the toll by simply driving faster than the system can respond.
-For this reason, and with some degree of purely subjective opinion, the maximum speed at which the system must operate is 200 kph.
+For this reason, and with some degree of purely subjective opinion, the maximum speed at which these systems must operate is 200 kph.
 The maximum speed of of 200 kph (55.5 meters per second) must be combined with the minimum communication zone of 10 meters for a total time available from when the mobile device first detects a beacon until multiple data packets have been exchanged.
 This is approximately 0.180 seconds.
 It is assumed that under these scenarios, this translates to an association requirement of less than 0.07 seconds (merely guessing at this point at this value).

-From this, it can be seen that the critical association latency requirement of 0.07 seconds from the vehicular applications is the bounding requirement.
+This represents the bounding requirement for latency of all Use Cases involving vehicles.From this, it can be seen that the critical association latency requirement of 0.07 seconds from the vehicular applications is the bounding requirement.

 Rate of Entry